 On Tuesday evenings join us for the Virtual Allotment, KN's new gardening group.
 Join Mike Simmonds at 6pm to discuss what can be done with a bag of compost and Zoom.

 Torah Chat on Wednesday evenings has also gone virtual.
 We're starting at the beginning again, with Bereishit.
 Bring a chumash and any thoughts you want to share!
 Torah Chat starts at 8.30pm and is preceded by Ma'ariv at 8.15pm.
-There will also be time to share a memory of someone whose yahrtzeit is being commemorated that week.

 For other events outside our regularly scheduled offerings, check the Kol Nefesh calendar or your weekly bulletin.
 If you're not on our mailing list and would like to be added, contact us on firstname.lastname@example.org.

+The recording of the virtual visit from Rabbi Jonathan Wittenberg on April 18th is here, and the two papers by Rabbis Dorff and Nevins on triage are here.
 If you joined our Shavuot study program, the resources and a bibliography on the theme of Democracy, Authority and Freedom are on our study resources page.

 Help and Resources